Are You Ready to Rumble?: Streetfights Take More Violent Turns

 The final installment of the story will detail some of the more harrowing incidents Fidel was involved in and how they made it difficult for him to move freely (and safely) through the streets, even to go back and forth to school.
 The kinds of issues he dealt with are city-wide and are ones that make things like efforts to implement Safe Routes to School challenging.
 These issues also serve to exclude youth from being able to take advantage of bike lanes or participate in larger group rides or activities like CicLAvia.
 Even if they would like to use their streets more recreationally, fears that they could be confronted by a rival at any moment means they may decide that disengaging from their communities is their best option.
 Making streets safer for recreation for all, therefore, may require finding ways to get youth to engage non-confrontationally with each other and become stakeholders in their communities.

-*A “clique,” a term generally associated with Hispanic gangs, refers to a subset of a larger gang.
+*A “clique,” a term generally associated with Latino gangs, refers to a subset of a larger gang.
 Harpys is city-wide, for example, but there are several cliques within it (Dead-end Harpys or 5th Ave.
 Harpys) that control smaller localized chunks of territory.
 A “set” is the same thing, but is a term usually associated with Black gangs.